 Just combine the garlic, cilantro, lime juice and red pepper flakes in a food processor and boom, you’ve got cilantro pesto!
 Set it aside as the orzo cooks.

 When the orzo is done, toss it right away with the cilantro pesto, then stir in the black beans followed the cheese, if you are using it.
 Top it with the avocado and tomatoes, and you have yourself a very tasty dish!

-The first time I made this Orzo with Cilantro Pesto recipe, I opened a bottle of the 2017 La Valentina Cerasualo d’Abruzzo ($10, 13% ABV) to with it.
+The first time I made this Orzo with Cilantro Pesto recipe, I opened a bottle of the 2017 La Valentina Cerasuolo d’Abruzzo ($10, 13% ABV) to with it.

-This Cerasualo is flavorful and refreshing — ripe melons, great mouthfeel.
+This Cerasuolo is flavorful and refreshing — ripe melons, great mouthfeel.
 I don’t believe you will find much cilantro pesto in traditional Italian cooking, but the fruit forward wine does nicely with the bright flavors of the cilantro and lime.
-As I learned in my Abruzzo visit, Cerasualo also pairs well with tomatoes.
+As I learned in my Abruzzo visit, Cerasuolo also pairs well with tomatoes.

-If you can’t get your hands on the Cerasualo to pair with this dish, you might try a Riesling…or let me know if you come up with something else!Print
+If you can’t get your hands on the Cerasuolo to pair with this dish, you might try a Riesling…or let me know if you come up with something else!Print

 Orzo with Cilantro Pesto and Black Beans